hiteshtawar/ops-guide-simple/docs/JIRA_EPIC_AND_STORIES.md

 ### Story 4: Cancel Case Runbook and API Integration

-**Story ID:** PROD-104
+**Story ID:** LIMS2-104
 **Story Points:** 5
 **Priority:** High
-**Dependencies:** PROD-103
+**Dependencies:** LIMS2-103

 **Description:**

-As a **Backend Engineer**, I want to implement the Cancel Case operation with runbook-driven execution, so that support engineers can safely cancel pathology cases with proper pre-checks and post-checks.
+As a **Backend Engineer**, I want to implement the Cancel Case operation with runbook-driven execution, so that support team can safely cancel pathology cases with proper pre-checks and post-checks.

 **Technical Details:**
 - Create `cancel-case-runbook.md` with steps (precheck, procedure, postcheck, rollback)